Skip main navigation

 Introduction to Jenkins Versioning

 Jenkins, originally forked from Hudson after Oracle’s acquisition of Sun Microsystems in 2011, has evolved through several major version iterations.
-Each Jenkins release follows a specific versioning pattern that indicates its stability and support timeline.
+The version you choose affects security, performance, and the development workflows you can support.

 Versioning Scheme Evolution